 Behind every good villain—and every powerful witch—lurks a faithful feline companion.
 It makes sense—these cunning creatures are intelligent, quick on their feet, sophisticated and mysterious.
 From cat cartoon characters who star as magic cats to famous cats on TV or the big screen, here’s a rundown of our favorite “evil” cats.

 Cats Who Play “Evil” Cats on Screen

-Although we know there’s no such thing as an evil cat, there are numerous movie cats, TV cats and cat cartoon characters that are portrayed as the not-so-nice underlings of their villainous owners.
+Although we know there’s no such thing as an evil cat, there are numerous movie cats, TV cats and cat cartoon characters who are portrayed as the not-so-nice underlings of their villainous owners.

 2. Mr. Bigglesworth